anice1/powerpedia/docs/index.md

 # D2b Data Pipeline
 ## **Overview**
 D2b is a simple data pipeline designed to help automate the processes involved in extracting, transforming, analysing and exporting data insights carried out by data professionals at Data2bot.
-The automation pipeline is designed to abstract complexities and allow the analysts to focus solely on SQL.
+The automation pipeline is designed to abstract complexities and allow analysts to focus solely on SQL.

 <img src='assets/system.svg' alt='System flow'>